biigle/color-sort/README.md

 # Updating

 Update the package using Composer.
-Then run `php artisan color-sort:publish` to refresh the public assets.
+Then run `php artisan vendor:publish --tag=public` to refresh the public assets.

 # Removing

 To remove the module, roll back the migration and run and `php composer.phar remove biigle/color-sort`.
-Then remove `'Biigle\Modules\ColorSort\ColorSortServiceProvider'` from the providers array of `config/app.php`.

 See [here](http://stackoverflow.com/a/30288058/1796523) for how to roll back a single migration (tl;dr: Find the migration in the `migrations` DB table, set it's batch number to the next highest number of all batch numbers, then run `php artisan migrate:rollback`).